cran-task-views/Hydrology/hydrology.md

 -  <pkg>RSAlgaeR</pkg> Builds Empirical Remote Sensing Models of Water Quality Variables and Analyzes Long-Term Trends.
 Assists in processing reflectance data, developing empirical models using stepwise regression and a generalized linear modeling approach, cross- validation, and analysis of trends in water quality conditions (specifically chl-a) and climate conditions using the Theil-Sen estimator.

 -  <github>szipper/streamDepletr</github> Package for assessing the impacts of groundwater pumping on streams.
+GitHub only package.

 -  <github>USGS-R/streamMetabolizer</github> Estimate aquatic photosynthesis and respiration (collectively, metabolism) from time series data on dissolved oxygen, water temperature, depth, and light via inverse modeling.
 The package assists with data preparation, handles data gaps during modeling, and provides tabular and graphical reports of model outputs.
+GitHub only package.

 -  <pkg>SWATmodel</pkg> The Soil and Water Assessment Tool is a river basin or watershed scale model developed by Dr. Jeff Arnold for the USDA-ARS.